wavebeem/wavebeem.com/src/blog/2025/editorial-style.md

 ---
 date: "2025-01-06"
 title: >-
-  Editorial look & shrines progress
+  Editorial style & shrines progress
 description: >-
-  My website now features a new look: Editorial.
+  A new design era: Editorial style.
 Two color design returns, but I'm aiming for something more elegant than retro.
 I've also started working on my long awaited shrines!
 Contains 17 screenshots.
 ---

 ## Editorial style